aditya-AI/aditya-AI.github.io/_posts/2016-09-26-Realization Procedure of Waste Management System using Internet of Things.md

 Arduino UNO Microcontroller is interfaced with Ultrasonic sensor and Ethernet/Wifi Shield, Arduino Uno is programmed such that as the sensor senses the data(Garbage) it is sent to the web server using the WiFi/Ethernet shield.

 1.WiFi shield connects the Arduino Uno Microcontroller to the Internet wirelessly in just mere minutes, it uses IEEE 802.11b/g network.
-It helps in sending the data to the web server by working in a client mode.
+It helps in sending the data to the web server by working in a client mode.<br/>
 2.Ultrasonic Sensor is a distance ranging sensor which senses the data(solid waste) based on height(cm).
-The range of this sensor is from 2cm-350cm approximately.
+The range of this sensor is from 2cm-350cm approximately.<br/>
 3.Web Server stores the data which the microcontroller sends in every 10 secs of interval and stores those values in the database, further a graph is plotted using the values stored in the database.
-The graph is for monitoring purpose.
+The graph is for monitoring purpose.<br/>
-4.Android Application receives an alert or notification when the dustbin is 90% filled with the garbage.
+4.Android Application receives an alert or notification when the dustbin is 90% filled with the garbage.<br/>

 To deal with these situations our prime focus should be Optimum utilisation of resources and keeping in concern with the Network Performance.